NethermindEth/hardhat-warp/README.md

 import 'hardhat-warp'
 ```

-Make the required changes for compatibility with StarkNet
+Make the required changes for compatibility with StarkNet, you can checkout some commonly required changes [here](https://nethermindeth.github.io/warp/docs/get_around_unsupported_features).

 <!-- TODO: write up docs on changes required to code using the blog as a template and link to them here -->